Some Food For Thought...

 The next stage in visual processing within the brain is ulitmately the difference betweeen LOOKING and SEEING (or awareness and attention).
 Whilst these words retain your attention you are seeing but your eyes are just the start of the process.

 Understanding HOW to SEE your target, whilst looking at the ball, IS the challenge of the game of golf.
-The target is often lost due to many erroneous thoughts about the swing, ball or un/desirable outcomes in the SECONDS prior to or during execution.
+The target is often lost due to erroneous thoughts about your swing, ball or un/desirable outcomes in the SECONDS prior to or during execution.
 Attentional focus is frequently OFF target and inconsistent outcomes are the result.
-Many golfers will think poor "technique", resulting in confused and frustrated lifetimes mistakenly attempting to resolve the SYMPTOMS of poor attentional focus.

 Target Oriented Coaching uniquely explains the critical difference between looking at and seeing a Target.
 This is an essential mental skill for any target oriented sports person striving to improve their attentional focus, especially those who have to look away from their target prior to execution of the task (like swinging a golf club).